-This paper deals with the first Croatians, members of the Dubrovnik fleet serving under the command of the Spanish navy, who came on the American soil.
-There are exact data and sources in Croatian and foreign archives, written documents dating as far as the 16th century among them.
-There are descriptions of the Dubrovnik fleet at the time of the discovery of America and the finding of the inscription in modern day North Carolina from the 16th century.
+This paper describes how and when Croatians, as a member of the Dubrovnik fleet which was serving under the command of the Spanish navy, came for the first time to the American soil.
+In Croatian and foreign archives, exist exact data and written documents dating from 16th century.
+The Dubrovnik fleet is described at the time of the discovery of America and how they found the inscription in today’s North Carolina dating from the 16th century.
 There are also several language clues found in a letter written by a Croatian emigrant to the mayor of the city of Dubrovnik (1936).

-As I have recently visited North America, namely New York City, I remembered a dear friend of mine, a doctor from Dubrovnik, who had given me an ancient document on the first Croatians who, supposedly, set foot on the American soil.
-Naturally, it was about the Dubrovnik fleet that, serving under the command of the Spanish fleet, participated in the discovery of America and on the Indians incorrectly named so as it had been believed to be India.
+As I have recently visited North America, namely New York City, I remembered a dear friend of mine, a doctor (MD) from Dubrovnik, who gave me an ancient document on the first Croatians who, supposedly, set foot on the American soil.
+Naturally, it was about the Dubrovnik fleet that, serving under the command of the Spanish fleet, participated in the discovery of America.
+And on the Indians named so because they believed that is India.
 I consider that parts of this work should be shared with the Croatian public (and others if interested) since I find this matter quite fascinating.

 DUBROVNIK FLEET AT THE TIME OF THE DISCOVERY OF AMERICA